 Once you’ve selected a competitor, a date range, and a location, you can adjust the trend graph to depict the data you’re looking for.
 You have the option to:

-- Filter the graph by category to show All Updates, only Search Ads, only Blog Posts, only Social Media, or only New Pages
+- Filter the chart by the tabs to show All Updates, only Google Search Ads, only Blog Posts, only New Pages, or only Social Media

 - Group the data by Day, Week, or Month

 Depending on the selected filter and grouping, the graph presents the trend in data.
 You can also hover over a point on the graph to view a breakdown of the numbers.

 Below the trend graphs, you’ll discover the Timeline section.
 This section depicts the content published by the competitor over the selected period.
 The items shown in the timeline are determined by the selected filters and grouping chosen.
 To change them, you can return to the filters at the top of the page.

 Each item listed in the timeline provides information and links to help you dig deeper.
 With Google Search Ads, the URL brings you to the landing page on the selected competitor’s website.

 For Blog Post entries, the headline provides a link to the article on the selected competitor’s blog.

 For New Pages, the timeline shows the appearance of any new pages on the competitor's site.
 With new pages, the timeline presents a link to the page, the date the page appeared, the page’s title, and a short description of the page’s content.

 For Social Media, the timeline shows text previews of all posts found, the number of likes, comments, and reposts.
 Follow the links in the headings to see each post’s source page.
 You can also sort the results to check and monitor the publications of a specific social media account.

 For long-term monitoring of timelines, you can hide previously opened results via the button at the end of the report: